nvidia-riva/tutorials/deploy-aks.md

     1. **`values.yaml`**

-        * Set `riva.speechServices.[asr,nlp,tts]` to `true` or `false` as needed to enable or disable those services.
+        * Set `riva.speechServices.[asr,nlp,tts]` to `true` or `false`, as needed, to enable or disable those services.
 For example, if only ASR is needed, then set the NLP and TTS values to `false`.
-        * In `modelRepoGenerator.ngcModelConfigs.[asr,nlp,tts]`, comment or uncomment specific models or languages as needed.
+        * In `modelRepoGenerator.ngcModelConfigs.[asr,nlp,tts]`, comment or uncomment specific models or languages, as needed.
         * Change `service.type` from `LoadBalancer` to `ClusterIP`.
 This directly exposes the service only to other services within the cluster, such as the proxy service to be installed below.
         * Set `persistentVolumeClaim.usePVC` to `true` , `persistentVolumeClaim.storageClassName` to `azurefile` , `persistentVolumeClaim.storageAccessMode` to `ReadWriteOnce`, This will store the riva models in Created Persistent Volume.